dfsp-spirit/psynet-animation/README.md

 This repo demonstrates and provides tools to create interactive animations based on images in Animated Portable Network Graphics format (APNG, see [Wikipedia article on APNG here](https://en.wikipedia.org/wiki/APNG)).
 There are scripts to [generate an APNG from a selection of standard PNGs](./source_images/), and a script to [transform an animated SVG into an APNG](./graphics/).

 The main part is [a PsyNet experiment](./experiment.py) that creates animations based on APNGs.
 The user needs to click on certain graphical elements to advance to the next section of the PsyNet timeline.
+PsyNet provides a Python wrapper around [Raphaël JS](http://raphaeljs.com/) for this.

+Note: Raphaël is an SVG animation library, but an APNG image can be a component embedded into an SVG file, and it can be animated using Raphaël like any other SVG component.

 Thanks to Leandra for the bird images.